 - 1. Assess all properties as originally proposed The sewer back-ups affected 15 out of 104 properties that are proposed to be assessed.
 Four properties that experienced sewer damage were on 86th Avenue and not part of the proposed assessments.
 The Council can continue to pursue alternatives for retrieving funds for those residents who experienced sewer back up damage outside of the assessment process. - 2.
 Not assess the project The Council has the authority to not levy any assessments for this project.
 The proposed amount to be assessed in the Feasibility Study is \$200,216.
 This will increase the amount the City will need to levy on the general tax roll to pay the bonds and could create a bad precedent for assessing future PMP projects.
-There are also four properties that experienced damage that are not being addressed. - 3.
-Reduce the assessments - Similar to option one, just reducing the assessment for all the properties to a lower level.
+There are also File #: WS 17-74, Version: 1 four properties that experienced damage that are not being addressed.
+3. Reduce the assessments - Similar to option one, just reducing the assessment for all the properties to a lower level.
 Have the same issues of increasing the general tax levy, not addressing all damaged property owners, and setting of precedent for future PMP projects.
+Direct staff how to proceed with the assessments.